-In accordance with the provisions of Policy 6030, a construction manager may be hired to manage the construction process as well as to collaborate during the feasibility and design phases.
+In accordance with the provisions of Policy 6030 Procurement of Architectural and Construction Management Services, a construction manager may be hired to manage the construction process as well as to collaborate during the feasibility and design phases.

 8. Official Acceptance of Capital Improvement Projects